 Using a Pseudonym for Your Fiction Writing!

-Using a pseudonym is just as easy as using your own name, but when it comes to book writing and making money, you need to know a few things about pseudonyms.
-Know all of the information about it before you actually choose to use it.
+If you plan on using a pseudonym as your name in a novel or story you've written, you will find it is just as easy as using your own name.
+But when it comes to book writing and making money, you need to know a few things about pseudonyms before you make that choice of by-lines.
+Know everything about "pen names" before you actually choose to use one.

-So, what is a pseudonym anyway?
-It is opposite of an orthonym which is one's original or true name.
+So, what is a pseudonym, anyway?
+It is the opposite of an "orthonym" which is one's original or true name.

 I've personally seen many authors writing under a pseudonym just because they are embarrassed and don't want their friends and family to know they write.
-Maybe it's because of the subject material they are writing about, or they are not confident in their abilities as a writer.
+Maybe it is because of the subject material they are writing about, or that they are not confident in their abilities as a writer.

 There are many reasons why writers choose to author under a pseudonym.
 Let's explore those reasons and see the pros and cons of using a pseudonym in these situations.